 Conclusion

-UGC NET in Criminology is for those who want to work in teaching, research, or crime studies.
-It tests your knowledge about crime, law, and society.
-After qualifying, you can teach in colleges or help improve crime prevention and justice systems.
-This subject gives you a chance to make a real difference in the way crime and justice are understood in society.
+UGC NET Criminology is ideal for aspirants aiming for careers in teaching, research, and crime studies.
+It assesses knowledge of crime, law, and society, enabling qualified candidates to teach in colleges or contribute to crime prevention and justice systems.
+The exam was held on 3 January 2026 (Shift 1), offering candidates a meaningful opportunity to impact how crime and justice are understood in society.

 UGC NET Criminology 2025 FAQs